 After distributing the questionnaires to the nurses, they were requested to self-report and complete the questionnaires when they felt calm, within the specified time frame.
 The majority of participants returned the questionnaires after 2 days.
 Categorical variables were measured using counts (percentages), while continuous variables were measured using means (standard deviations).
-Furthermore. considering deviations from normality assumptions observed in response variables and some independent variables, summary statistics such as percentiles (1st percentile, 1st quartile, median, 3rd quartile, and 99th percentile) were used to describe these variables.
-Accordingly, Spearman's correlation coefficient was employed to assess the relationship between response variables, with a coefficient range of -1 to 1, indicating inverse and direct relationships, respectively.
+Furthermore. considering deviations from normality assumptions observed in response variables and some independent variables, summary statistics such as percentiles (1st percentile, 1st quartile, median, 3rd quartile, and 99th percentile) were used to describe these Accordingly, variables.
+Spearman's correlation coefficient was employed to assess the relationship between response variables, with a coefficient range of -1 to 1, indicating inverse and direct relationships, respectively.

-To test the differences in response variables among levels of categorical independent non-parametric variables, the Mann-Whitney U test was utilized.
+To test the differences in response variables among levels of categorical independent variables, the non-parametric Mann-Whitney U test was utilized.
 The missing data rate of variables was less than 5%.
 Stata software (ver.
 14) was used for conducting the statistical analyses.
 A significance level of 0.05 was chosen in calculations.
-The code of ethics
+The ethics code of